Caravan (trailer): Travel trailer

 In the United States and Canada, the history of travel trailers can be traced back to the early 1920s, when those who enjoyed their use were often referred to as 'tin can tourists'.
 As time progressed, trailers became more liveable and earned a new name in the 1930s and 1940s, which was the house trailer.
 In the 1950s and 1960s, the industry seemed to split, creating the two types that are seen today, that of the recreational vehicle (RV) industry and mobile home industry.
-Today travel trailers are classified as a type of RV along with motorhomes, fifth-wheel trailers, pop-up trailers, and truck campers.
+Travel trailers are classified as a type of RV along with motorhomes, fifth-wheel trailers, pop-up trailers, and truck campers.

 Smaller travel trailers and pop-ups are still made with touring in mind.
 These generally are less than 18 ft long and contain simple amenities.
 By design, they are lightweight and quick to set up or prepare for travel.
 Most weigh less than 3000 lb and can be towed with a large car or small truck depending upon its towing capacity.
 Lightweight pop-up trailers weighing less than 700 lb, such as the Combi-camper and Kamparoo can be towed even by small economy cars.
 Some exceptionally-light travel trailers can be pulled by a motorcycle or even bicycle.
 Fiberglass body construction entered the U.S. scene in 1971 with the introduction of the first U.S.-produced mini travel trailer, called the Playpac.
 Since then, moulded fiberglass trailers have gained more popularity due to many factors including durability, lightweight design, modern features and a modern nod to retro chic design.

 The Playpac, invented by Steven Whysel, was the answer to the needs of the growing horde of VW "Bug" and other small-car owners who wanted a hard-shelled camper, light enough to be pulled by a small car.
 It came with a private water closet, shower, and the ability to sleep six.
 Its ultramodern aerodynamic styling and domed skylight by the modernist industrial designer Toshihiko Sakow made it an instant hit.
 It was short-lived, however (1971–1973), as the first Arab Oil Embargo and the ensuing major slow-down of RV sales caused it to cease operations.
 The Boler travel trailer was developed in Canada in 1968, soon joining the Playpac in the U.S. fiberglass light-weight class.
-The Hunter and Amerigo travel trailers were also on the scene by then.
+The Hunter and Amerigo travel trailers were also available at that time.
 As moulded fiberglass technology advanced, more companies entered into the market.
 Key moulded fiberglass innovations made the travel trailers more durable but also lighter which allowed for more luxury amenities.

 Mid-range travel trailers are 18 to 25 ft long, can weigh 5000 lb or more, and are generally towed with compact pickup trucks and SUVs.
 They have most of the amenities of the larger travel trailers, but sleep fewer people.